 Knowing what to say in a gift acknowledgment can be tricky.
 The National Council of Nonprofits has developed a downloadable Tip Sheet on Saying Thank You to Donors to help you draft an appropriate ‘thank you’ for your donors.

-In states where charitable registration regulations require a disclosure statement on written solicitations, be sure to include the disclosure statement on your acknowledgement (such as on written confirmations of pledges) if required.
+In states where charitable registration regulations require a disclosure statement on written solicitations, be sure to include the disclosure statement on your gift/pledge acknowledgement, if required in your state.
 Read more about state charitable registration requirements.

 When a donor gives a contribution in excess of $75 and also receives something of value from the nonprofit in return (there is an exception for "token" gifts) the nonprofit is required to provide the donor with an explanation of the fair market value received in return for the donation.
 (The details are explained in the section on "quid pro quo" gifts below).